 Here’s something I learned this past December: in Victorian England, the end of Christmas celebrations actually fell on January 5th, or Twelfth Night, aka the last evening of the Christmas season.
 The celebration included a very specific cake, called everything from Twelfth Night Cake to Plum Cake.
 I would love to say that I picked up this bit of info due to a revisiting of Whistler’s works, a favorite artist who worked during the Victorian Era.
-Alas, the info was gleaned last month from my annual (and first digital) advent calendar, produced by Jacquie Lawson, the creator of digital cards you may already know.
-Her 2015 advent calendar was Victorian themed, and each day a fact about Victorian life during Christmas time was discovered.
-So weird that of all the interesting facts I learned, the one I most clearly remember is about eating cake.
+Alas, the info was gleaned last month from my annual (and first digital) advent calendar, which happened to be Victorian themed and included a daily fact about Victorian life during Christmas time.

-Anyway, on Twelfth Night, many Victorians threw one last party to end Christmas celebrations.
-I like that!
-I went on the prowl for the traditional cake recipe and learned that it has lots of raisins (not my bag) and is topped with copious Marzipan (not quite right for early January at this point in history).
-Rather than try to find an acceptable version the original cake, I opted to simply use Twelfth Night as an excuse for cake in general.
+On Twelfth Night, many Victorians threw one last party to end Christmas celebrations.
+I went on the prowl for the traditional cake recipe and learned that it has lots of raisins and is topped with copious Marzipan (adding up to a double negative in my book).
+Rather than try to find an acceptable version the original cake, I opted to simply use Twelfth Night as an excuse for cake in general!

 To that end, the other key substitution I made was to use chocolate shavings in place of chocolate chips.
 My goal was to have the shavings melt into the cake crumb, which they did perfectly.
-I used a cheese tool (what is that actually called) to make the shavings.
+I used a simple cheese tool to make the shavings.

 Chocolate Cake Recipe Makeover